UK Literary Tour 2027

 Day 3:

 Our literary journey continues with a walking tour of Westminster.
-We’ll begin with a walk through Green Park to Buckingham Palace, where we’ll have a chance to see the Changing of the Guard.
-Next, we’ll pace through St. James Park and enjoy a morning reading and writing session in the shade before visiting iconic sites such as Westminster Abbey, Westminster Bridge, and Big Ben.
-We’ll walk to St Martin-in-the-Fields, where we’ll enjoy lunch at the Café in the Crypt.
-After lunch, you’ll have some free time along Whitehall and can explore the National Portrait Gallery.
-We’ll continue our walk to Covent Garden for dinner and by nightfall, we’ll enjoy a stunning performance of a West End musical before returning to the hotel.
+We’ll begin with a walk past Westminster Abbey and Big Ben, continuing to Buckingham Palace and through Green Park before settling in St James’s Park for a reading and writing session inspired by the literary and political history of the area.
+We’ll make our way to St Martin-in-the-Fields, where we’ll enjoy lunch at the Café in the Crypt.
+After lunch, we’ll visit the National Portrait Gallery before continuing to Covent Garden.
+By nightfall, we’ll enjoy a performance at a West End theatre.

 Day 4: